aws-samples/foundation-model-benchmarking-tool/README.md

                 * `narrativeqa`
                 * `triviaqa`

         1. **Prompt Template Directory**: Create a `prompt_template` directory that contains a `prompt_template.txt` file.
-This file contains the prompt template that your specific model supports. `FMBT` already supports the prompt template compatible with `Llama` models as shown [here](https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/s3_metrics/prompt_template/prompt_template.txt)
+This `.txt` file contains the prompt template that your specific model supports. `FMBT` already supports the prompt template compatible with `Llama` models as shown [here](https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/s3_metrics/prompt_template/prompt_template.txt)

         1. **Scripts Directory** (`Deploying models not natively available via SageMaker JumpStart`): for deploying models that are not natively available via SageMaker JumpStart i.e. anything not included in [this](https://sagemaker.readthedocs.io/en/stable/doc_utils/pretrainedmodels.html) list `FMBT` also supports a `bring your own script (BYOS)` mode.
 Here are the steps to use BYOS.